RealTreasury/business-case-builder/README.md

    The API tester uses this value to verify connectivity.

-By default, the plugin configures `max_output_tokens` to `8000` for GPT-5 models.
-You can adjust this value up to `128000` tokens via the plugin settings, by setting an environment variable, or by creating a configuration file:
+By default, the plugin configures `max_output_tokens` to `8000` and `min_output_tokens` to `256` for GPT-5 models.
+You can adjust these values via the plugin settings, by setting environment variables, or by creating a configuration file:

 - **Environment variable**: `RTBCB_MAX_OUTPUT_TOKENS=128000`
 - **Config file**: create `rtbcb-config.json` in the project root with